DionKill/ps4-linux-tutorial/docs/_includes/payloads.md

 > You aren't creating memory out of thin air!

 ### Local payloads
-If you so desire, it's possible to load these payloads locally.
+If you so desire, or you can't launch it from the web browser for some reason, it's possible to load these payloads locally.

 In order to do that, go [download them from the ps4boot repositories](https://github.com/ps4boot/ps4-linux-payloads):
 - Install "Payload Loader" on your PS4 to load the payloads locally